fspoettel/blaupause/README.md

 ### css

 This project uses SCSS and Gulp for building.
-The "default" build-process spawns three files in two directories: An unprefixed, unminified CSS-file, a prefixed, unminified CSS-file and a prefixed, minified CSS-file.
-This means you have never to worry about vendor prefixes again and debugging is a breeze.
+The "default" build-process spawns two files in `css/dist:` A prefixed, unminified CSS-file and a prefixed, minified CSS-file.
+The prefixing is handled by Autoprefixer and can be adjusted in `gulpfile.js`.
 You fire it up like this:

 ```bash
 cd your-project